CIBC-Internal/python/Doc/library/tracemalloc.rst

    :mod:`tracemalloc` module as a tuple: ``(current: int, peak: int)``.

+.. function:: reset_peak()

+   Set the peak size of memory blocks traced by the :mod:`tracemalloc` module to the current size.

+   Do nothing if the :mod:`tracemalloc` module is not tracing memory allocations.

+   This function only modifies the recorded peak size, and does not modify or clear any traces, unlike :func:`clear_traces`.
+Snapshots taken with :func:`take_snapshot` before a call to :func:`reset_peak` can be meaningfully compared to snapshots taken after the call.

+   See also :func:`get_traced_memory`.

+   .. versionadded:: 3.9

 .. function:: get_tracemalloc_memory()

    Get the memory usage in bytes of the :mod:`tracemalloc` module used to store